Hydrodynamics of fault gouges from constitutive modelling to the physics of friction: The model

 \subsubsection{Thermal and meso-related heat equations}

-The concept of two-stage irreversibility \cite{jiang2009granular} provides us with the form of the evolution equations for the micro- and meso-temperatures.
-The full hydrodynamic derivation of their corresponding rate equations can be found in \citeA[Appendix A]{riley2023constitutive}, considering the two-stage irreversibility.
+The concept of two-stage irreversibility \citep{jiang2009granular} provides us with the form of the evolution equations for the micro- and meso-temperatures.
+The full hydrodynamic derivation of their corresponding rate equations can be found in \citep[Appendix A][]{riley2023constitutive}, considering the two-stage irreversibility.
 In the absence of convective entropy currents, the evolution equations for the micro- and meso-temperatures are given by

 where $c_T$ is the micro-related specific thermal heat capacity.
-Note that the Laplace operator, $\nabla^2_i \cdot$, can physically capture second-gradient phenomena, known as non-local effects in granular physics \cite{kamrin2012nonlocal,henann2013predictive}.
+Note that the Laplace operator, $\nabla^2_i \cdot$, represents the diffusion of the thermal and meso-temperatures and can physically capture second-gradient phenomena, known as non-local effects in granular physics \citep{kamrin2012nonlocal,henann2013predictive}.
 Predicting these phenomena requires spatial integration of the underlying boundary value problem, which is beyond the focus of the current paper.
 From here on, we shall therefore neglect the second gradient terms and focus on phenomena that happen homogeneously within representative elementary volumes, independent of non-local effects.